decino/q2-particles/readme.md

 # Particle Effect Tester v1.0
-A Quake II mod where can test and spawn any preprogrammed particle effect.
+A Quake II mod where you can test and spawn any preprogrammed particle effect.

 -----
 ##### Download